develprr/metamatic-framework/README.md

 ## News

-### Version 1.3.4: Use updateState -function to mutate container states and broadcast the changes in one line of code
+### Version 1.3.4: updateState function for easily updating container states and broadcasting changes

 Since version 1.3.4, you can update a state in the state container and dispatch that state with only one line of code.
 Write very efficient state-container aware code with ridiculously few lines of code!